Pennington County, South Dakota

 - 2010: Rapid City's population exceeds 70,000, making it the second-largest city in South Dakota.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Pennington County, South Dakota.
+This timeline provides a concise overview of the key events in the history of Pennington County, South Dakota.